RuiZhong961230/SEADECC-EDDG/README.md

 ## Datasets and Libraries
 CEC2013 large-scale optimization benchmarks are provided by the cec2013lsgo library.
 Surrogate models are provided by sklearn and pyGRNN libraries.

+## Contact
+If you have any questions, please don't hesitate to contact zhongrui[at]iic.hokudai.ac.jp